hideyukiinada/examples/tensorflow/variable_reuse.md

     main()

 ```
-When you run it, you get:
+When you run this, you will get:

 ```
 Price of the book: 20.500000